CellPin/cellpin-web/README.md

 # CellPin
 This application offer two functions.
-    - distinguish given cell image whether CPE or not CPE(Normal)
+    - classify whether cells in the given image(X100 magnification) are normal or infected(CPE).
-    - calculate TCID50 when you input following variables
+    - calculate the TCID50 by entering the following variables.

 ## Contribution
 CellPin Team building